Is Stanford Test Optional?

 Two endorsements from previous instructors in your field of study

 You are welcome to submit one additional letter of recommendation if there is someone else who knows you very well and has fresh perspectives to share about yourself.
-In the Common Application, please designate this individual as your “Other Recommender,” and in the Coalition Application, please add a “General Recommendation.”
+In the Common Application, please designate this individual as your “Other Recommender,” in the Coalition Application, please add a “General Recommendation.”
 This is the quickest way for a letter to get to the file that you have available.

 Transcript at the half-year mark (by February 15)